cwi-dis/VR2Gather/README.md

 VR2Gather experiences do not rely on a central cloud-based game engine.
 Each participant runs a local copy of the application, and communication and synchronization is handled through a central experience-agnostic  _Orchestrator_ that handles forwarding of control messages, point cloud sstreams and conversational audio between the participants.

-VR2Gather is a descendent from `VRTApplication` created in the [VRTogether](https://vrtogether.eu) project.
+VR2Gather is a descendent from `VRTApplication` created in the [VRTogether](https://vrtogether.eu) project, and further developed in the [Mediascape XR](https://www.dis.cwi.nl/funding/mediascape/) and [Transmixr](https://transmixr.eu) projects.
+Current development is primarily done by the [CWI DIS group](https://www.dis.cwi.nl).

+> This work was supported through "PPS programmatoeslag TKI" Fund of the Dutch Ministry of Economic Affairs and Climate Policy and CLICKNL, the European Commission H2020 program, under the grant agreement 762111, VRTogether, http://vrtogether.eu/, and the European Commission Horizon Europe program, under the grant agreement 101070109, TRANSMIXR, https://transmixr.eu/.
+Funded by the European Union.

-VR2Gather is copyright Centrum Wiskunde & Informatica, and distributed under the MIT license.
+Except where otherwise noted VR2Gather is copyright Centrum Wiskunde & Informatica, and distributed under the MIT license.

 ## Warning